Jewelry your skin will love.

-Walk into any accessory store in Makati, browse Lazada, or scroll through TikTok Shop Philippines.
-You'll see the word "hypoallergenic" everywhere. ₱50 earrings. ₱150 earrings.
-3-for-₱199 bundles.
+Walk into any mall jewelry counter in the US, browse Amazon, or scroll through Etsy.
+You'll see the word "hypoallergenic" everywhere. $5 earrings. $15 earrings.
+5-for-$25 bundles.

-Here's the truth: there is no legal definition of "hypoallergenic" in the Philippines.
+Here's the truth: there is no legal definition of "hypoallergenic" in the United States.

-No government agency verifies the claim.
-No testing is required.
-Any seller can print "hypoallergenic" on their packaging, even if the earrings contain high levels of nickel—the number one cause of metal allergies.
+The FDA does not regulate the term for jewelry.
+No federal agency verifies the claim.
+Any seller can print "hypoallergenic" on their packaging, even if the earrings contain high levels of nickel — the number one cause of metal allergies, affecting an estimated 10-20% of the US population.

-This guide exists because Filipino women deserve better than marketing lies.
-Whether your budget is ₱300 or ₱3,000, you can find earrings that won't make your ears itch, swell, or bleed.
+This guide exists because American women deserve better than marketing lies.
+Whether your budget is $8 or $80, you can find earrings that won't make your ears itch, swell, or bleed.
 You just need to know what to look for.

 What it is: Medical-grade stainless steel containing 16-18% chromium, 10-14% nickel, and crucially, 2-3% molybdenum.